 As you’d expect from areas full of carnivores, the herbivore populations across safari South Africa are very impressive indeed.
 As well as the mighty Cape buffalo, you can see a lot of giraffe, Burchell’s zebra, blue wildebeest, warthog, bushpig, and, in the rivers, hippo!
 The spiral-horned bovine group – that is, cow-like creatures with twirly horns – features bushbuck, eland, and greater and lesser kudu.
 Reedbuck and waterbuck are also found in the majority of reserves, as are grey duiker, red hartebeest, impala, and dwarf antelope species such as steenbok and the compact little klipspringer, who likes to come out at night!
 After sunset is the best time to see plenty of bats as well.
 Check out the intriguingly named common slit-faced and Schreiber’s long-fingered, to name just two!

-South Africa by night is popular with a lot of smaller mammals, to the extent that it has a ‘Secret Seven’!
+South Africa by night is popular with a lot of smaller mammals, to the extent that it has a ‘Mysterious Five’!
 As the name suggests, all are very elusive.
-The category consists of serval, African wild cat, aardvark, pangolin, large-spotted genet, civet, and porcupine!
+The category consists of aardvark, aardwolf, caracal, porcupine and pangolin!
 If you fancy taking up the challenge of seeing these furtive folk, be sure to ask us for advice on which camps and lodges offer night drives.
 There really is nothing like the sight of a splendidly scaly pangolin foraging by moonlight!

 There are many mongooses in the reserves too – banded, dwarf, slender, yellow.
 The thick-set honey badger may be seen digging tunnels, or hunting in pairs.
 Other small-ish creatures include rock dassie, woodland dormouse, striped polecat, tree squirrel, and rock hyrax.
 And we have to mention the marsh mongoose, otherwise known as the meerkat!
 With its distinctive looks and oodles of character, this insectivore never fails to charm even the most seasoned wildlife watchers.
 We’ve happily spent a few hours in their company!